SammyShaw/SammyShaw.github.io/_posts/_2024-10-11-predicting-customer-loyalty.md

 layout: post
 title: Predicting Customer Loyalty Using ML
 image: "/posts/random_forest2.png"
-tags: [Customer Loyalty, Machine Learning, Regression, Python]
+tags: [Customer Loyalty, Machine Learning, Random Forest, Decision Tree, Regression, Python]
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
+This project applies random forest regression models to predict customer loyalty scores to a subset of customers for a hypothetical client, ABC Grocery.
+Problem: ABC Grocery hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
-Let's use ML to solve this!

 # Table of contents